TrueCar/gluestick/README.md

 applications using React.
 Currently it is still very experimental and is likely to change frequently.

+## Requirements
+GlueStick works best with v5+ of node but some people have had success running it under v4.
+Versions prior to 4 are not currently supported.

 ## Install
 ```
 sudo npm install gluestick -g